johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 {% endraw %}
 ```

-### 6.4 Setting temperature time program
+### 6.5 Setting temperature time program

 Two automations per room, one for setting the desired set-temperature at bedtime and one at wake-up time.
-Also a helper `input_number.current_insteltemp_slaapkamer` is set with the current-set temperature.
+Also a helper `input_number.current_settemp_bedroom` is set with the current-set temperature.
 This is needed for restoring the set temperatures after restart of the system and after a manual change.

 Uses below variables (screenshot from Lovelace dashboard)